Skip to Main Content

 Occupational Outlook Handbook

 Try searching for marketing manager or similar titles.
-See Public Relations Specialists or Advertising, Promotions & Marketing Managers.
+See Public Relations Specialists This link opens in a new window or Advertising, Promotions & Marketing Managers This link opens in a new window.

 O*NET Online

 Try similar searches as for Occupational Outlook Handbook.
-See Public Relations Specialists, Advertising & Promotion Managers or Market Research Analysts & Marketing Specialists.
+See Public Relations Specialists This link opens in a new window, Advertising & Promotion Managers This link opens in a new window or Market Research Analysts & Marketing Specialists This link opens in a new window.
 This site goes into tremendous detail on job skills, work activities, work context, etc.

 Web Articles